14 Magnificent Tourist Places To Visit In Himachal Pradesh, No. 5 Is An Absolute Must For Adventurers

 However, even if you’re not into trekking, just the experience of sitting in the forest and enjoying a meal or watching the fast waters of the Parvati River from the banks is time well spent.
 Summer months are the best time to go here and the best time to explore Kasol is in the months of May and June.

 10. Palampur – Offbeat in the true sense

 Not one of the frequented places by tourists, but slowly beginning to get on the travellers map, Palampur is famous for its tea gardens and the pine and deodar forests surrounding it.
 Another discovery of the English, Palampur is full of Victorian architecture.
 The Tashi Jong Monastery and the tea gardens should be on your must-see list.
-An ideal destination for family or couples seeking a quiet retreat Palampur can be visited anytime throughout the year.
+An ideal destination for family or couples seeking a quiet retreat explore Palampur at anytime throughout the year.

 11. Kinnaur – Of Apples and Gods

 Kinnaur is famous for apples and is known as the ‘Land of the Gods’ and it is easy to see why.
 Everything you can imagine about a mountain town when you close your eyes and visualize can be found here.
 Another landscape that has fortunately not been completely touched by commercialization as yet, Kinnaur is situated at distance of 235 kilometres in Northeast Himachal.
 A fusion of Hinduism and Buddhism can be seen in the culture here and apart from the religious importance here, there are nine trekking routes, which start from here.
 Apart from the apples, Chilgoza and handicrafts are other things that are famous here.
 You can go on a heritage trail where you can explore the Kamru Fort, Nako Gompa or monastery, and the hamlets around.
 The arresting views of the Nako Lake should compel you to spend some time on its shores and finally round off everything by having Tibetan delicacies at a Tibetan cafeteria.